 3. Decreased sense of belonging and connection

 Remote employees can sometimes feel isolated and disconnected from the rest of the company.
-Not being able to connect personally with team members may cause remote employees feel like they are not a part of the company’s culture and important company moments.

 4. Lack of communication